 “Take my cock out.
 I’m going to fuck you right here.”
 He adds another finger and thrusts up into me.

 “Yes,” I gasp and my back arches and sends my breasts into his chest.
-My nipples are so hard that pressure makes is like a shock of electricity that shoots between my breast and my womb.
+My nipples are so hard the press of our bodies sends a shock of electricity between my breast and my womb.
 My trembling hands fall to the fly of his jeans and I unfasten them as quickly as I can manage.
 I fist his hard cock and stroke up.
 I marvel at how the skin around his hot hard dick feels like velvet against my palm.
-And my mouth waters and stroke the head of it, and press into his slit slightly with my thumb.
+And my mouth waters.

 “Put me inside you, Sunshine,” he bites my lip and sucks it into his mouth.
 I lift up and moan at the sting of his entry.
 My pussy is still sore from when he fucked me this morning.